 Bio-Ethanol Ribbon Burners

-An important factor to consider when buying a bio-ethanol burner is the safety aspects of when the burner will be installed, the safety tray that will be used (some manufacturers supply a safety tray with the burner, with others it is an optional extra.
+An important factor to consider when buying a bio-ethanol burner is the safety aspects of when the burner will be installed, the safety tray that will be used (some manufacturers supply a safety tray with the ribbon burner, with others it is an optional extra.
 How the user will be protected from the flame, again some manufacturers supply the glass panels with the burner.
 The method for shutting off the flame should be considered also.

 The bioethanol ribbon burner may require installation into a fireplace opening or void.
 This will involve building work and the use of non-combustible materials.
 The choice of position may be dictated by an existing fireplace opening however in some instances a completely new opening will be required.
-Above all the final position must be chosen to ensure there are safe clearances to combustible materials like soft furnishings, curtains etc.
+Above all the final position of the ribbon burner must be chosen to ensure there are safe clearances to combustible materials like soft furnishings, curtains etc.

-The products available on the market cover a wide range of design styles and the supplier should be able to give guidance pre-sale on how to safely use the bioethanol ribbon burner.
+The ribbon burner products available on the market cover a wide range of design styles and the supplier should be able to give guidance pre-sale on how to safely use the bioethanol ribbon burner.
 Be sure to also read the instructions supplied by the manufacturer before installing and using a bioethanol ribbon burner.

 Buy Bio-Ethanol Ribbon Burners